webgpu/webgpufundamentals/webgpu/lessons/webgpu-copying-data.md

 > * `{ width: 2, height: 3 }` a size where width = 2, height = 3, depthOrArrayLayers = 1
 > * `{ width: 2, height: 3, depthOrArrayLayers: 4 }` a size where width = 2, height = 3, depthOrArrayLayers = 4

-> In the same way, Anywhere an origin appears (default aa a `GPUOrigin3D`), you can either have an array
+> In the same way, Anywhere an origin appears (default as a `GPUOrigin3D`), you can either have an array
 > of 3 numbers, or a object with `x`, `y`, `z` properties.
 All of them default to
 > 0 so
 >